aliciag92/cinema-side-project/README.md

 #### Next Steps
 With more time, I would like to:
-- prepare data even further by removing outliers, encoding variables, add additional features, etc.
+- prepare data even further by removing outliers, encoding variables, and/or adding new features.
 - explore how genre, release date, language, runtime, and tagline also affect movie revenue.
 - explore clusters, if any.